beet-software/dorm/README.md

 ## Current scope

 dORM exposes an optional public transaction API through `TransactionalDorm`.
-Memory, BLoC, MySQL, and PostgreSQL implement it.
+Memory, BLoC, MySQL, PostgreSQL, and SQLite implement it.
 Firestore, Firebase Realtime Database, MongoDB, and HTTP do not; some of those engines still use backend transactions internally for individual operations.
 Repository reads support offset-based pages through `peekPage`.
 Current engines